TomFinley/TomFinley.github.io/blog/_posts/2010-05-24-orion-the-space-flight-simulator.md

 the helm (naturally allowances were made to leave the room for the bathroom and food), I set my sights for Rigel Kent and accelerated to Warp 9.
 During the daylong journey I read, periodically corrected my course, and overnight I slept.
-Roughly a day later I arrived at Rigel Kent, whereupon I &"explored" all the planets.
+Roughly a day later I arrived at Rigel Kent, whereupon I "explored" all the planets.
 I was oddly proud of myself for completing the journey, but the tedium did give the lie to the notion of Jean Luc Picard and company casually dropping by Earth from the far reaches with the same ease of someone today traveling from